Application of the method of Bonan-Clark to the generalized Hermite polynomials: Preliminaries

 for $k\ge1$.
-Up to normalization, these are the generalized Hermite polynomials; i.e., the orthogonal polynomials associated with the measure $|x|^{2\sigma}e^{-sx^2}\,dx$ \cite[p.~380, Problem~25]{Szego1975}.
 Each $p_k$ is of precise degree $k$, even/odd if $k$ is even/odd, and with positive leading coefficient, denoted by $\gamma_k$.
+Up to normalization, $p_k$ is the sequence of generalized Hermite polynomials \cite[p.~380, Problem~25]{Szego1975} and generalized Hermite functions (they are orthogonormal with respect to the measure $|x|^{2\sigma}e^{-sx^2}\,dx$).
 By~\eqref{p k},